DataDog/hiring-engineers/answers.md

 	#   Example: ["(GET|POST) /healthcheck", "GET /V1"]
 	#   ignore_resources: []

 I installed *dd-trace* via *PIP*, installed *flask*, installed virtualenv.
 There's probably a good chance I don't need to isolate flask in the virtual environment since exercise is hosted on a relatively minimal Centos machine that being used for nothing elese.
-I also installed *blinkerware* when a debug warning on an initial test indicated blinker had to be installed:
+I also installed *blinker1* when a debug warning on an initial test indicated blinker had to be installed:

     DEBUG:ddtrace.contrib.flask.middleware:please install blinker to use flask signals. http://flask.pocoo.org/docs/0.11/signals/
 &nbsp;

+All that said, the app errors out with a *socket.error* *address already in use*.
+This appears to be a common issue when running flask apps.
+I'm not an experience application developer or experienced with flask.
+I'm going to continue debugging but dont want to hold up submitting the rest of this exerccise.
+I'm issuing a pull request of this repository with my answers.md while I continue to work on sorting this out.

 	(venv) [root@datadog-testing ddtraceproject]# ddtrace-run python apmtest.py
 	 * Serving Flask app "apmtest" (lazy loading)